BARBED-BEARD

 BARBED-BEARD JUGGERNAUT (2025)

+A Juggernaut clad in heavy steel plate armor, adorned with Barbed-Beard trinkets and cuisine, and wielding a Masjiengeweer.
+While most Barbed-Beards opt for flintlock style weaponry, some utilize more modern firearms - hand-machined from stolen enemy munitions.
 Bollock Daggers are a big part of Barbed-Beard culture, them being a male-only race.
-According to them, these daggers represent a promise they must keep to the Mire Nymphs as Sucra-Loca’s guardians - the Barbed-Beard women originally being ensnared by Dæmons as they tunneled to Sucra-Loca, treavelling through Hell from some very distant place.
-Coalwors is also a very popular and nutitious dish - long-lasting sausages filled with various meats and spices, having a slight ashy taste.
+According to them, these daggers represent a promise they must keep to the Mire Nymphs as Sucra-Loca’s guardians - the Barbed-Beard women originally being ensnared by Dæmons as they tunneled to Sucra-Loca, traveling through Hell from a Very Distant Place.
+Coalwors is also a very popular and nutritious dish - long-lasting sausages filled with various meats and spices, having a slight ashy taste.

 BARBED-BEARD WANDERER (2023)